Social History — 1701

 Fire mark

-This mark is one of the earliest surviving Hand in Hand marks in the country.
-It was issued to Thomas Bowles, a joiner, on 3 July 1701 for £100 on a 'brick house situated in east side of London House Yard in the Parish of St Gregory by St Paul, being the second house northward from St Paul's Churchyard'.
-This was located where Paternoster Square is today.
+This fire mark is one of the earliest surviving firemarks in the UK.
+It was issued by the insurance company Hand in Hand to Thomas Bowles, a joiner, on 3 July 1701.
+The mark insured for £100 Thomas Bowles 'brick house situated in east side of London House Yard in the Parish of St Gregory by St Paul, being the second house northward from St Paul's Churchyard'.

 Insurance companies often had reciprocal arrangements with each other so that if a fire brigade put out a fire at a house insured by a different company then the brigade's company would be reimbursed.
 In 1826 an agreement was reached between the Sun Fire office, the Royal Exchange Assurance and the Phoenix Fire Office to combine their brigades under the leadership of one superintendent.
 This provided the basis for the creation of the London Fire Engine Establishment in 1833.